 It’s good he did: she was loyal, hard-working, and generous – and gave him a great-grandson who was Israel’s hero, King David.

 Why were foreigners mistrusted in Israel?

-The situation had arisen because Nebuchadnezzar, king of Babylon, destroyed Jerusalem and its Temple in 586BC and carried off the aristocracy, members of the upper classes, and all the leading families of Judah.
-They were forced to live in exile in Babylon for a period of about fifty years.
+The situation arose because Nebuchadnezzar, king of Babylon, invaded Israel and destroyed Jerusalem and its Temple in 586BC.
+All the rich and powerful people, and all the leading Jewish families, were forced to leave Jerusalem and live instead in exile in Babylon for a period of about fifty years.